-Significance of all historic structures are local they have not been nominated for the National Register of Historic Places.
+The significance of all of the historic structures is local; they have not been nominated for the National Register of Historic Places.

-The residence is used for seasonal housing today and contains a living room, kitchen, bathroom, two bedrooms, garage, and a half basement.
+The residence is used for seasonal housing today and contains a living room, kitchen, bathroom, two bedrooms, a garage, and a half basement.
 Originally constructed in 1931, this residence was renovated to include additions in 1937.

-In 1935, the Civilian Conservation Corp constructed the present visitors center.
+In 1935, the Civilian Conservation Corps constructed the present visitor center.
 The building is a log and stone structure set on a steep incline in the old headquarters area at the base of Devils Tower.
 The interior was remodeled in 1961.

 The entrance station was built in 1940 and is used for storage today.
 The entrance station is a small rectangular-shaped, one-story log structure set on a sandstone foundation.

-The fire hose house is located between the visitors center and the residence at the base of Devils Tower.
+The fire-hose house is between the visitor center and the residence at the base of Devils Tower.
 The estimated date of construction is 1937.
 It is a small log structure with a stone footing and floor.

 There are 72 tetrahedrons on the banks of the Belle Fourche River.
-They were installed in 1930 constructed of reinforced concrete.
-There purpose was to divert the river into a new channel to protect a bridge.
+They were installed in 1930 and are constructed of reinforced concrete.
+Their purpose was to divert the river into a new channel to protect a bridge.

-Approximately 170 feet remain of the 1893 ladder on the side of Devils Tower.
-In the early 1930s, the lower 100 feet were removed for safety reasons.
+Approximately 170 feet of the 1893 ladder remains on the side of Devils Tower.
+In the early 1930's, the lower 100 feet were removed for safety reasons.
 This ladder was constructed by two local ranchers by cutting pegs from oak, ash, and willow and driving them into a crevice to fashion a 350-foot ladder to the top of the tower.